Currency:

 63

-No one needs to be convinced that the Internet is an extremely powerful medium that, among other things, can shape our mood and convince us to make certain choices.
+No one needs to be convinced that the Internet is an extremely powerful medium that, among other things, can shape our mood and persuade us to make certain choices.

-In this post, in free form, we decided to consider some issues related to websites that are related to our psyche.
-I suspect that you have no idea how many website elements are created specifically for our mood.
+In this post, in a free form, we decided to consider some issues related to websites that are related to our psyche.
+I suspect that you do not even suspect how many website elements are created specifically for our mood.

 So, find out which areas of web design, in particular, are increasingly being studied by psychology.